Electronic States in One-Dimensional Helical Crystals: General Properties and Application to InSeI: Classical interpretation to spin-selective transport in 1D helical crystal

-We regard the total electrostatic potential energy of an electron, $U$, as if it were due to an effective point charge in the distance $r$, such that $U=eV=eK/r=e|E|r$, where $|E|=K/r^2$ is the effective electric field intensity.
-Due to the chirality of the helix structure, any drifting motion of electron along $z$-direction will be accompanied by a rotating field $E$, which means $E$ is time-dependent in the rest reference system of the electron.
-According to the Maxwell equation, this will induce a magnetic field $H$ as
+In the helical structure, any drifting motion of electron along $z$-direction will be accompanied by a rotational motion around the $z$-axis.
+In the rest reference system of the electron, this rotational motion causes the crystal electrostatic field to be time-dependent.
+We regard the crystal electrostatic potential energy $U$ as if it were due to an effective point charge in the distance $r$, such that $U=eV=eK/r=e|E|r$, where $|E|=K/r^2$ is the effective electric field intensity and $V=K/r$ is the effective electric potential.
+According to the Maxwell equation, the time-dependent $E$ will induce a magnetic field $H$ as

 or in the integral form